yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 <br/>

 Then the application starts on http://localhost:3000/ and will be opened on your default browser.
-At this step, the application can be used by one of the accounts below:
+At this step, the application can be used by one of the accounts below.
 Alternatively, API requests can be sent to the endpoints using Postman, etc. For this purpose, see the details on [How to test?](how_to_test.md) section.
 <br/>